Contargo/iris/README.md

 ## Application Start

 In order to build the application you need Maven 3 and Oracle JDK 7.
-You also need your MySQL/MariaDb database set up as described above.
+You also need your MariaDb database set up as described above.
 You can then start the local web server:
 ```sh
 $ mvn jetty:run
 ```